happyplaygrounds/erp-docs/pages/hiiq/hiiq_finding_products.md

 ### Body of Search Results

-Each line of results displays the product ID, description, List Price.
+Each line of results displays the product ID, Description, List Price.

 #### Product Navigation